-Computerized sewing machines offer way more functionality, but they are also much more expensive!
+Computerized sewing machines offer much more functionality but are also much more expensive!

 With a computerized machine, you can often sew with buttons and use an LCD screen to select your stitch parameters.
 Some computerized machines even allow you to edit and save stitch patterns.

 3. Included Presser Feet

 Presser feet hold the fabric in place when you sew.

-All sewing machines will come with a general zigzag foot, which allows you to sew a straight stitch or zigzag stitch.
-This will be enough for most projects.
+All sewing machines include a general zigzag foot, allowing you to sew a straight and zigzag stitch.
+This is enough for most sewing projects.

 More presser feet like a quilting foot, walking foot, overcasting foot, blind hem foot, or even a narrow hem foot can expand your sewing options, too.

 While it’s nice to purchase a sewing machine that includes your desired feet, just know that you can always buy additional presser feet for most machines.

 4. Stitches and Buttonholes

-Consider how many built-in stitches and what types you’re wanting.
+Consider how many built-in stitches and what types you want.